 Yesterday Costello, now South Baltimore’s City Council representative, stood with the Crossbar team – led by its new lawyer, former Liquor Board chairman Stephan W. Fogleman – and said the scaled-back proposal would be “a good thing for the community.”

 This time around the hearing room was almost empty.
 The only City Hall official to show up was James T. Smith Jr., chief of strategic alliances for Mayor Catherine Pugh.

 Smith stayed long enough to have a pre-meeting chat with Chairman Albert J. Matricciani Jr., then left.

 • Reacting to Federal Hill tempest, Liquor Board denies bar’s application (6/28/13)

 After a brief hearing, the three-member Liquor Board voted unanimously to approve the transfer of the Class BD-7 license from 1015-1019 South Charles Street, the former Joey B’s Bar & Grille, to the new location, 18 East Cross Street.

-The green light from the commissioners came after two iterations of the beer hall plan had received denial, then approval then, after remand by the Circuit Court, denial again under the board led by then-chairman Thomas Ward.
+The green light from the commissioners came after two iterations of the beer hall plan using a different licenses had received denial, then approval then, after remand by the Circuit Court, denial again under the board led by then-chairman Thomas Ward.
 The validity of that license is currently pending at the Court of Special Appeals.